Paruppu Payasam | Moong Dal Payasam | Pasi Paruppu Payasam

 How to make Paruppu Payasam

-1. Rinse ½ cup moong dal (pasi paruppu) in fresh water a couple of times.
-Take the moong dal and 1 cup of water in a small pan.
-Place this pan in a stovetop pressure cooker.
-Add 1.5 cups water in the pressure cooker.
+1. Rinse ½ cup moong lentils (pasi paruppu) a couple of times.
+Take the moong lentils and 1 cup water in a small pan or bowl.

-Pressure cook moong dal for 5 to 6 whistles on medium heat or for 9 to 10 minutes.
-You can also cook the lentils directly in the cooker.
+You also have the option to cook the lentils directly in the cooker.
 In this case, you can add 1.5 cups water to the lentils and then pressure cook.
+The lentils can be cooked in a pan too.

-moong dal for paruppu payasam recipe
+rinsing moong dal in water for pasi paruppu payasam.

 4. Mash the moong dal with a spoon.